Just launched on LinkedIn! Follow for updates on AI/ML research and practical tips.

 Optimizer States (Training/Fine-tuning Only)

-During training or fine-tuning, optimizers like Adam or AdamW maintain state information for each model parameter being trained.
-Adam/AdamW typically store two states per parameter (momentum and variance), often in FP32 precision regardless of the model's precision, although mixed-precision training setups can alter this.
+During training, optimizers like Adam or AdamW maintain state information for each trainable model parameter.
+Adam/AdamW usually store two states per parameter (momentum and variance), often in FP32, though mixed-precision setups can change this.

 • Other Optimizers: SGD with momentum might store 1 state (4 bytes/param if FP32).
 Adafactor uses less memory.